Sales

 Win rate is a ratio that measures how many deals you won out of how many you attempted to win.
 It provides a quick way to gauge the effectiveness of your sales techniques.
 By segmenting your win rate by industry, channel, size, or each rep or team, you can identify trends and areas for improvement.
 Keep in mind that a "good" win rate can vary based on factors such as your customer base and the product being sold.

-Quarterly metrics provide insights into trends over a longer period and help you analyze your costs against customer value.
+Quarterly metrics provide insights into trends over a longer period and help you analyse your costs against customer value.
 These metrics are essential for ensuring that you're investing in the right segments for your business.
 Let's explore some key quarterly sales metrics:

 Acquisition cost: Determining cost-effectiveness